rboyle-software/drone-tools/README.md

 ## Contribute to this project!

-Please comment or send a message to correct our math or propose additional features.
+Please feel free to create an issue or send a message to correct our math or propose additional features.
 <br><br>

 ## To Do: